Zero-Tang/NoirVisor/src/vt_core/readme.md

 For Host State Area, we should not copy from Guest VMM's VMCS.
 Instead, we setup our own context, since context goes to L0 as VM-Exit occurs.

 ### Set up L2 VMCS - VM-Execution Control Fields.
 For VM-Execution Control Fields, we first copy from Guest VMM's VMCS.
 Then add additional controls that we need.
-Compare with the fields that we support, fail the VM-Entry if unsupported fields was set. <br>
+Compare with the fields that we support, fail the VM-Entry if unsupported fields was set. \
 Details regarding the "additional controls" will be stated in future.

 ### Issue VM-Entry.